+Position Held

-Name Age Position Held with Company Elected
+Name Age with Company Elected

 Janine Weller 49 Director May 28, 2010

 Denise Leonardo 48 Director October 24, 2007

 Julie Ann Goodwin 49 Director May 28, 2010

 Steven G. Salmond 61 Director August 21, 2010

 Directors are elected by the shareholders at each annual meeting.

-Identification of Officers:
+Identification of Of ficers:

-Position Held Name Age with Company Elected

-Denise Leonardo 48 President, CEO May 28, 2010
+Name Age Position Held with Company Elected Denise Leonardo Steven G. Salmond 48 61 President, CEO Secretary and Treasurer, CFO May 28, 2010

-Steven G. Salmond 61 Secretary and

-Treasurer, CFO August 21, 2010

-Ms. Leonardo served as Treasurer, Chief Financial Officer and Director of the Company from her appointment on October 24, 2007 until May 28, 2010 when she was elected President.
+\ Ms. Leonardo served as Treasurer, Chief Financial Officer and Director of the Company from her appointment on October 24, 2007 until May 28, 2010 when she was elected President.
 Her responsibilities included oversight over internal controls, financial reporting and compliance with state and federal laws.